-Liden & Denz offers an authentic and unique experience combining lessons in Russian medieval history with actual excavation work at Staraya Russa, a wealthy medieval town not far from Veliky Novgorod.
-Our archeological volunteers help a team of Novgorod University to unearth artefacts from the 11th to 15th century!
+Liden & Denz offers an authentic and unique experience combining lessons of Russian medieval history with actual excavation work at Staraya Russa, a wealthy medieval town not far from Veliky Novgorod.
+Our archaeological volunteers help a team from the Novgorod University to unearth artefacts from the 11th to 15th century!

-The excavation sites in and around Novgorod have huge importance for historical researchers as they contain a significant number of written birch barks from a bygone era.
-Finding written sources in the mud is extremely rare.
-Not so in Novgorod, where specific geological conditions helped to preserve the birch barks in the mud for centuries.
+The excavation sites in and around Novgorod have huge importance for historical studies as they contain a significant number of writings on birch bark dating back to a bygone era.
+In general, finding written sources in the soil is extremely rare.
+Not so in Novgorod, where specific geological conditions helped to preserve the birch bark items in the soil for centuries.

-The field work on the site is conducted under the supervision of trained archeologists from the University of Novgorod, who will provide proper training, organise excursions and conduct several lectures on archeology in the specific context of the Republic of Novgorod during and after the reign of Yaroslav the Wise.
+The field work on the site is held under the supervision of professional archaeologists from the University of Novgorod, who will provide proper training, organise excursions and conduct several lectures on archaeology in the specific context of the Republic of Novgorod during and after the reign of Yaroslav the Wise.

 Camp lectures focus on those subjects:

 The archaeological camp lasts three weeks and is preceded by a two-week module consisting of